Recurrent Natural Resources Strategy

 We believe that company valuations can be used to derive market expectations of company-level returns (see more in “How We Invest”).
 Those company-level returns are based on implied future commodity prices.
 In effect, every company that produces, consumes, or services the energy industry has a valuation that implies a commodity price forecast.

-At any given time, the various sectors that touch natural resources – exploration and production, services, midstream, refining, chemicals, industrials, metals and mining, power producers and others – all imply commodity prices that are often significantly different from one another.
+At any given time, the various sectors that touch natural resources – metals and mining, agriculture, paper and forest products, exploration and production, services, midstream, refining, chemicals, industrials and others – all imply commodity prices that are often significantly different from one another.

 By understanding which sectors and which companies imply the most attractively-priced oil barrels and cubic feet of gas, we create a framework for success regardless of where the underlying commodity is headed.